• Home

 +

 Protect yourself by verifying permit status before and during construction.
-First, ask your contractor directly for copies of all permit applications and approvals—reputable contractors provide this documentation readily.
+First, ask your contractor directly for copies of all permit applications and approvals — reputable contractors provide this documentation readily.
 Second, search the public Chicago Building Permits Database using your property address to see all permits filed.
-Third, look at your job site—permits must be posted visibly during construction per city ordinance.
-During construction, watch for inspection visits and green approval stickers on electrical panels after final inspection.
-At project completion, request the certificate showing permit closure.
-Red flags: contractors who claim "we don't need permits" for work that clearly requires them, pressure to skip permits "to save money," or inability to provide permit documentation.
-Any legitimate Chicago contractor will happily show you their permits because they understand permit compliance protects everyone involved.
+Third, look at your job site — permits must be posted visibly during construction per city ordinance.
+Watch for inspection visits and green approval stickers on electrical panels after final inspection.
+Red flags: contractors who claim "we don't need permits" for work that clearly requires them, or pressure to skip permits "to save money."

 • Kitchen Remodeling